-5.3.8.2.3.5 NOTICE
+5.3.8.2.3.4 Securing on-load tap-changer head cover

-Securing on-load tap-changer head cover
+NOTICE Damage to the on-load tap-changer!

 A missing or damaged o-ring as well as unclean sealing surfaces lead to insulating fluid escaping and therefore to damage to the on-load tap-changer.